Runner-up for PWAC's 2019 Best Feature Article Award!

 This story explores the life of Scotty Davidson, the captain of Toronto's first Stanley Cup team, and the mystery surrounding his death on the Western Front.
-Probably the story I am most proud of.
+And how former Prime Minister Stephen Harper got the story wrong!

 Canadian Running; July/August 2018

-How does it feel to not only race against one of the fastest men in the world?
+How does it feel to race against one of the fastest men in the world?
 What if he is also your teammate?
 Those are the questions that inspired this story on Andre de Grasse's relay teammates and how they challenge and inspire one another.

 Bleacher Report; April 7, 2015

 The fact that Jim Clark won his final three grands prix fascinated me, but not much had been written about his last F1 race.
 I spoke with five of the eight surviving drivers from that 1968 grand prix, as well as a number of other people who were there or knew Clark, to piece the story together.

 VICE Sports; January 18, 2018

 I spent two days in Miami with the UFC's first Swiss fighter as he was training for a title bout with Daniel Cormier.
 He gave me incredible access to his life (in part, I think, because of our shared heritage) from the gym, to his home, to a medical appointment, and the result is this in-depth profile.

 VICE Sports; August 31, 2015